My hero Paul is bald!

 None-the-less, Paul is the man!
 During some recent circumstances, I once again have been encouraged by the life and experiences and the commitment to the ministry and his passion for pursuing a personal relationship of Jesus Christ.
 I thought I’d begin to use this blog to process my appreciation for our Lord’s servant the Apostle Paul, the human author of most of the New Testament and the spiritual ancestor of most of us European Christians.

 Some ways I appreciate Paul (besides the fact that he’s bald), include that Paul claimed to “be the compost”.
 I love the way that he pursues unity.
 I love his take on weakness.
 I love the way that Paul pursued Christ; the way that he knew his identify and calling in Christ.
 I love the way that he became increasingly aware of his condition without Christ as he got older.
-And I love the way that in so much more difficult ways than me he endured so much to follow Christ and to be faithful to His calling on his life at all costs.
-Finally, I love the way that he mentored individuals and groups.
+And I love the way that in so much more difficult ways than me he endured so much to follow Christ and to be

 More to come…but not about his baldness!